MEPalma/HLNN-ReplicationPackage/docs/content/docs/documentation/data_collection.md

 syntax highlighters are contained in `src/main/kotlin/highlighter`.

 The process of oracle generation is divided into two step: generation and cleaning.
-These are run for each language, hence, for example, with regards to Java, one would run the following two Gradle tasks:
+These are run for each language, hence, for example, with regard to Java, one would run the following two Gradle tasks:

 ```shell
 ./gradlew JavaPreprocessor -Pargs="generateOracle"